hendrikmp/CC-Project-HP/README.md

    ```bash
    docker compose up --build -d
    ```
+2. The Frontend will be available at http://localhost:3000.
-2. The application will be available at http://localhost:5001.
+3. The Trips Service will be available at http://localhost:5001.
 To verify the application is running, visit the health check endpoint: http://localhost:5001/health
-3. API Specification available at http://localhost:5001/openapi/swagger
+4. API Specification available at http://localhost:5001/openapi/swagger
-4. To stop the application:
+5. To stop the application:

     ```bash
     docker compose down